kyler-swanson/chattybox/README.md

 ## Features

-ChattyBox lets you join a lively community and interact with others in real-time.
+**chattybox** lets you join a lively community and interact with others in real-time.
 Here's what you can do:

 - 💬 Instantly send and receive messages with other users, and see them appear on your screen as soon as they're posted.
 - ✏️ Edit your messages if you made a typo or want to add more details.